CDC 6600: Wordlengths, characters

-The central processor had 60-bit words, while the peripheral processors had 12-bit words.
-CDC used the term "byte" to refer to 12-bit entities used by peripheral processors; characters were 6-bit, and central processor instructions were either 15 bits, or 30 bits with a signed 18-bit address field, the latter allowing for a directly addressable memory space of 128K words of central memory (converted to modern terms, with 8-bit bytes, this is 0.94 MB).
-The signed nature of the address registers limited an individual program to 128K words.
+The central processor has 60-bit words, while the peripheral processors have 12-bit words.
+CDC used the term "byte" to refer to 12-bit entities used by peripheral processors; characters are 6-bit, and central processor instructions are either 15 bits, or 30 bits with a signed 18-bit address field, the latter allowing for a directly addressable memory space of 128K words of central memory (converted to modern terms, with 8-bit bytes, this just under 1 MB).
+The signed nature of the address registers limits an individual program to 128K words.
 (Later CDC 6000-compatible machines could have 256K or more words of central memory, budget permitting, but individual user programs were still limited to 128K words of CM.)
-Central processor instructions started on a word boundary when they were the target of a jump statement or subroutine return jump instruction, so no-op instructions were sometimes required to fill out the last 15, 30 or 45 bits of a word.
+Central processor instructions start on a word boundary when they are the target of a jump statement or subroutine return jump instruction, so no-op instructions are sometimes required to fill out the last 15, 30 or 45 bits of a word.
 Experienced assembler programmers could fine-tune their programs by filling these no-op spaces with misc instructions that would be needed later in the program.

 The 6-bit characters, in an encoding called CDC display code, could be used to store up to 10 characters in a word.
 They permitted a character set of 64 characters, which is enough for all upper case letters, digits, and some punctuation.
 It was certainly enough to write FORTRAN, or print financial or scientific reports.
 There were actually two variations of the CDC display code character sets in use — 64-character and 63-character.
 The 64-character set had the disadvantage that the ":" (colon) character would be ignored (interpreted as zero fill) if it were the last character in a word.
 A complementary variant, called 6/12 display code, was also used in the Kronos and NOS timesharing systems to allow full use of the ASCII character set in a manner somewhat compatible with older software.

 With no byte addressing instructions at all, code had to be written to pack and shift characters into words.
 The very large words, and comparatively small amount of memory, meant that programmers would frequently economize on memory by packing data into words at the bit level.

-Due to the large word size, and with 10 characters per word, it was often faster to process wordfuls of characters at a time, rather than unpacking/processing/repacking them.
+Due to the large word size, and with 10 characters per word, it was often faster to process a word's worth of characters at a time, rather than unpacking/processing/repacking them.
 For example, the CDC COBOL compiler was actually quite good at processing decimal fields using this technique.
-These sorts of techniques are now commonly used in the "multi-media" instructions of current processors.
+These sorts of techniques are now commonly used in the vector instructions of current processors, such as AVX.